jenkins-x-plugins/jx-secret/docs/mapping.md

 </em>
 </td>
 <td>
-<p>ProjectId for the secret, defaults to the current GCP project</p>
+<p>ProjectID for the secret, defaults to the current GCP project</p>
 </td>
 </tr>
 <tr>